About Hawi

 When arrests occur in this part of Hawaii County, individuals are typically processed at the Hawaii Community Correctional Center in Hilo, the primary detention facility serving the island.
 The booking process follows standard protocols: fingerprinting, photographing, and documenting personal details of those taken into custody.
 Family members and attorneys can search for current detainees through the Hawaii Department of Public Safety's online portal, which maintains updated inmate information.

 Visitation at the facility requires advance appointments and strict adherence to guidelines governing visitor conduct and what items can be brought inside.
-Bail amounts are set by the court based on the charges and the defendant's history, allowing for release pending trial in accordance with state law.
+Bail amounts are set by the court based on the charges and the defendant's history, allowing for release pending trial under state law.

 Arrest Records